 In addition, certain food colorings may cause cancer.

-There is a lot of pressure on the FDA to ban red dye 40.
+Because of the evidence linking red 40 to side effects, there is growing concern.
+In fact, the FDA is under pressure to ban it.
 And other food colorings that are not natural.
-In fact, you can read the petition that The Center for Science in the Public Interest (CSPI) sent to the FDA here.
+The Center for Science in the Public Interest (CSPI) sent a letter to the FDA, expressing great concern.
+You can read it here.

 What are artificial food dye side effects?